mywish-06/mywish-06/ReadMe.md

 Web Developer and Data Science Enthusiast
 -----------------------------------------

-I’m Mahwish Rahman ,a first-year BCA(DATA SCIENCE&AI) student at ICFAI University, Jharkhand, diving deep into the world of Data Science and Artificial Intelligence.
+I’m Mahwish Rahman ,a first-year BCA(Data Science & AI) student at ICFAI University, Jharkhand, diving deep into the world of Data Science and Artificial Intelligence.

 I’m endlessly curious about how technology thinks, learns, and creates — from AI algorithms to web development and smart automation.